totalwarANGEL1993/S6CommunityLib/instructions_en.md

 ### As a library

-**Important:** Note that using the library requires the BBA tool to import additional content into the map.
+**Important:** Note that using the library requires the BBA tool (or similar software) to import additional content into the map.
 Additionally, saving in the editor deletes all additional content.
 It is recommended to work with unpacked maps.
 The Lua debugger enables this.

-* As library a file `questsystembehavior.lua` is not used, hence it won't work with the quest assistent!
+* As library the file `questsystembehavior.lua` is not used, hence it won't work with the quest assistent!
 * Import the subdirectory `library/s6communitylib` into the map.
-* Move `mapscript.lua` and `localmapscript.lua` to the root directory of the map.
+* Copy `mapscript.lua` and `localmapscript.lua` to the root directory of the map.
 (That is `maps/externalmap/nameofmap`.)
 The map scripts are already prepared, so they should function in principle without any adjustments.
 * Customize the imports in both map scripts according to your needs.
 Imported components recursively load their dependencies.
+You can also use a seperate file for imports which you load into both global and local script.

 ## Configuring the Project

 To ensure full functionality, Visual Studio Code should be used as the editor.
 Whether the configuration described below can also be done in other editors, you'll have to find out yourself.
 For VSC, there's the "Lua Language Server" plugin, which offers many convenience functions such as auto-completion or tooltips with function documentation.

 ### Config for single file

 If the single file is used then the repository should be located somewhere central on the system.
-Example: `C:/Settlers6/QSB/s6communitylib`
+Example: `C:/Settlers6/QSB/s6communitylib`.

 The following is the project configuration.
 It is to be saved as `settings.json` im in the subdirectory `.vscode`.
 ```json
 {
     "Lua.diagnostics.globals": [],